Application for Graduate School Instructions

 A $50 fee must be paid online when submitting your application.
 The application fee is nonrefundable and cannot be credited toward any charges if you subsequently register as a student.
 The on-line application cannot be processed without credit card information.

-Submit all supporting credentials to the Graduate Admissions office by the deadlines listed in Requirements for Programs of Study and Degrees Offered.
+Submit all supporting credentials to The Graduate School by the deadlines listed in Requirements for Programs of Study and Degrees Offered.
 If you have missed the application deadline, consult with the graduate coordinator for that program for advisement regarding the possibility of enrolling as a non-degree student for a maximum of 9 credits while awaiting action on your application.
 Students interested in receiving a graduate assistantship must apply no later than April 15 for fall semester and October 15 for spring semester.
 Please check the appropriate field on the application.

 International Application Deadlines